gerbenvoshol/fsablast/README.md

  Feedback & reporting bugs

-If you have any feedback regarding FSA-BLAST including bug reports, questions or feature requests email them to mcam at cs.rmit.edu.au
+If you have any feedback regarding FSA-BLAST including bug reports, questions or feature requests email them to Gerben Voshol using gpvoshol@gmail.com

 When reporting a problem compiling or running FSA-BLAST please include as much information about the problem as possible, including: